Visualizing random walks

 Today, a science lesson delivered via Mathematica.
 Imagine a pawn on a chessboard.
 Instead of marching steadily forth, this pawn has gone renegade.
 In fact, it has gone completely mad, and without respect to the rules, is shuttling randomly forward and backward.
-Every time it is your turn, it is equally likely to: 1) not move at all, 2) move forward, 3) move backward.
+Every time it is your turn, it is equally likely to:

 Here is some Mathematica code to simulate a random walk, and to collect the statistics of many such simulations.